Epic India to Nepal

 • 10 - Chitwan National Park Put on your safari hat this morning, as you'll drive to Chitwan National Park - UNESCO declared this park a World Heritage Site in 1984 and it offers some of the best wildlife viewing in Asia.
 Think the Jungle Book coming to life with rhinos, deer, monkeys and a wide array of birds, including Nepalese wild chickens.
 Tonight, you'll stay in a lodge near the park, listening out for the roars of tigers as you fall asleep to the sounds of nature

 • 11 - Chitwan National Park This morning you'll hop aboard a jeep, meet your local guide and take a fun safari drive through Chitwan National Park.
 Look out for elephants and rhinos and if you're lucky, you might even catch a glimpse of one of the 100-or-so Bengal Tigers that call the park home.
 There are also a number of optional activities available through your accommodation this afternoon, including biking, bird watching, cultural performances, canoe rides and village tours.
-Whatever you choose, whether it's an active cycle through the park or a leisurely float along the river, you're sure to have a gorgeous afternoon.
+Whatever you choose, whether it's an active cycle through the park or a leisurely float along the river, you're sure to have a great afternoon.

 • 14 - Trisuli River Take a morning drive over the rim of the Kathmandu Valley and soak up the views of the Ganesh and Lantang ranges.
 Then hit the waters for some whitewater rafting on the Trisuli River - this is the most popular river for rafting in all of Nepal.
 Soak up the thrill of the rapids, aptly named Ladies Delight, Rock Garden and Snell's Nose, among the beauty of the nearby gorges.
 Explore the magnificent scenery from the rapids, and then tonight, camp on the beach and enjoy a local meal under the stars.

-• 16 - Ghandruk Today, you'll make the drive from Pokhara to Shyauli Bazaar - this is where the trekking adventure begins!
+• 16 - Ghandruk Today, you'll make the drive from Pokhara to Shyauli Bazaar - this is where the trekking adventure begins.
 Your hike is mostly uphill today on some pretty diverse terrain.
 There's a dirt track leading to Birethanti and Shyauli villages, then you'll reach a stone staircase up to Kimche, where you'll stop for lunch.
-There are gorgeous views of snowcapped mountains and expansive fields below, so make sure you've got your camera.
+There are views of snowcapped mountains and expansive fields below, so make sure you've got your camera.
 From here, you'll follow the stone flags that lead you through fields of wheat to Ghandruk.
 Tonight, you'll stay in your first Nepalese teahouse.

 • 18 - Hemjakot This morning after some breakfast, you'll continue your trek from Tolkha to Hemjakot - the best spot to connect with some locals.
 As you start today's walk, you'll notice you're surrounded by pink and purple rhododendrons.
 Do you know what you won't see much of?
 Other people - this trail from Dhampus to Hemjakot is pretty remote, giving you the chance to really switch off and enjoy the scenery.
 Tonight, you'll stay with a local family.
 The homes in Hemjakot reflect the traditional style of this part of the Himalayas and are made from natural stones from this region.
 This displays a domestic style of architecture that has largely been overshadowed in Nepal's big cities.
 When you arrive, you'll experience the rural way of life in the mountains, gaining insight into the local culture of the Gurung population, who migrated here from Tibet.